telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv1.md

 with a notifyContextAvailabilityRequest payload.
-Apart from the subscriptionId element (that matches the one in the response to subscribeContextAvailability request) and the originator element, the contextResponseList element is the same than the one used in [the discoverContextAvailability responses](#discover-context-availability-operation).
+Apart from the subscriptionId element (that matches the one in the response to subscribeContextAvailability request) and the originator element, the contextResponse vector is the same than the one used in [the discoverContextAvailability responses](#discover-context-availability-operation).